PatrickPintus/AccindexCOVID19/README.md

 # AccindexCOVID19
 The Acceleration Index is a novel indicator that takes into account diagnostic tests to track accurately the dynamics of epidemics

-R codes to accompany two papers published in PLoS ONE (Open Access academic journal):
+R codes to accompany two papers published in PLoS ONE (Open Access academic journal) and replicate main results:

 (1) https://doi.org/10.1371/journal.pone.0252443 in which Acceleration Index is shown to take into account time-varying tests and is applied to French data